CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 - Test the connections
 - Configure OSPF and FRRouting

+The following steps were tested with VirtualBox-6.0.24.

 ## Create the VMs

 The following procedure describes how to create a VM in VirtualBox for each switch in the example topology (Leaf01, Leaf02, and Spine01).
 This section assumes a basic level of VirtualBox experience.

 1. Download and install VirtualBox.
 Refer to the {{<exlink url="https://www.virtualbox.org/wiki/Downloads" text="VirtualBox documentation">}}.

-2. Download the OVA disk image for use with VirtualBox from the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}.
+2. From the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}, download the OVA disk image to run Cumulus VX within VirtualBox.

-3. Open VirtualBox and click **File \> Import Appliance**.
+3. Open the VirtualBox application and select **Import Appliance** from the **File** menu.

-4. Browse for the downloaded VirtualBox image, click the **Open** button, then click **Continue**.
+4. Browse for the OVA disk image you installed in the previous step, click the **Open** button, then click **Continue**.

-5. Review the Appliance settings.
-Change the name of the VM to `Leaf01`, then click **Import** to begin the import process.
+5. In the Appliance settings, change the name of the VM to `Leaf01`, then click **Import** to begin the import process.

    {{< img src = "/images/cumulus-vx/VirtualBox-review.png" >}}

-6. Right click the created `Leaf01` VM, then select **Clone**.
+6. In the VirtualBox Manager window, right click the created `Leaf01` VM, then select **Clone**.

 7. Change the name of the VM to `Leaf02`, then click **Continue**.

 8. Select **Full Clone** and click **Clone**.

-9. Repeat steps 6-8 for Spine01:
+9. Repeat steps 6 through 8 to create `Spine01`.

 ## Create Connections Between VMs

-To use the network topology you configured above, you need to configure the network adapter settings for each VM to create point-to-point connections.
-The following example shows how to create point-to-point connections between each VM in VirtualBox.
+Configure the network adapter settings for Leaf01, Leaf02, and Spine01 to create point-to-point connections.

 {{%notice note%}}